-Learning Journeys are recorded online on Target Tracker.
 We record children's progress over the academic year in all Areas of Learning and Development of the EYFS framework.
 Photographic evidence, observations and teacher judgements make up each Learning Journey.
-There is continuous monitoring and assessment of each child's development using the Early Years Foundation Stage Profile (2017).
+There is continuous monitoring and assessment of each child's development using the Development Matters Early Years Foundation Stage Profile as well as our online assessment tool Target Tracker.
 Termly analysis of the data is done and shared with all staff working in the EYFS.
 Class Provisions Maps are drawn up and worked through during the next term to narrow gaps, address key areas of focus and improve provision for all children.
 At the end of the year the Early Years Foundation Stage Profile provides a summary of every child's development and learning achievements.